An Equilibrium Analysis of Scrip Systems: Related Work

-Chun et al.~\citeyear{ng05} studied user behavior in a deployed scrip system and observed that users tried various (rational) manipulations of the auction mechanism used by the system.
+Ng et al.~\citeyear{ng05} studied user behavior in a deployed scrip system, and observed that users behaved rationally in the presence of a non-strategyproof combinatorial auction.
+Among other manipulations, they observed users breaking of a single bid into multiple bids to exploit the greedy nature of the clearing algorithm.
 Their observations suggest that system designers will have to deal with game-theoretic concerns.

 Hens et al.~\citeyear{hens} do a theoretical analysis of what can be viewed as a scrip system in a related model.
 There are a number of significant differences between the models.
 First, in the Hens et al.~model, there is essentially only one type of agent, but an agent's utility for getting service (our $\gamma_t$) may change over time.
 Thus, at any time, there will be agents who differ in their utility.
 In our model, agents want service only occasionally, so, at each round, we assume that one agent is chosen (by nature) to request a service, while other agents decide whether or not to provide it.
 (As the number of agents increases, the time between rounds decreases, so as to keep this assumption reasonable.)
 In the Hens et al.~model, every agent always desires service, so, at each round, each agent decides whether to provide service, request service, or opt out, as a function of his utilities and the amount of money he has.
 They assume that there is no (direct) cost for providing service and everyone is able to do so.
 However, they do assume that agents cannot simultaneously provide and receive service, an assumption that is typically unreasonable in a peer-to-peer system.
+Rather than having desire for service arise from explicitly modeled fluctuations in utility, we model it as being exogenously generated for one agent in each round.
+The decrease in time between rounds captures the ability of agents to provide service at essentially the same time they receive it.
 Under this assumption, a system with optimal performance is one where half the agents request service and the other half are willing to provide it.
 Despite these differences, Hens et al.~also show that agents will use a threshold strategy.
-However, although they have inefficient equilibria, because there is no cost for providing service, their model does not exhibit the monetary crashes that our model can exhibit.